csytan/teamwork/README.md

 Can we help automate this process for devs who are not so savvy?

+## What will it be?
+Marketing lines -- used to explain
 - A GitHub bot that helps open source projects grow from one maintainer to many
 - Collaborative decision making for open source communities
 - Software for group governence